-- Retain employees whose contributions are essential to the long-term growth and profitability of the Group. - Encourage employees to focus on delivering sustainable long-term performance to align with shareholders and other stakeholders' interests. - 20 per cent to 60 per cent of variable pay is subject to deferral, with the proportion of deferral increasing with the amount of variable pay received - Deferred variable pay may be in the form of deferred cash or shares under the Executive Equity Plan. - Deferred cash vests equally over three years while 30 per cent and 70 per cent of the deferred shares vest in the second and third years respectively. - Vesting schedules may differ in countries where local regulations are stricter. - Vesting of deferred compensation is subject to malus and clawback.
+- 20 per cent to 60 per cent of variable pay is subject to deferral, with the proportion of deferral increasing with the amount of variable pay received. - Deferred variable pay may be in the form of deferred cash or shares under the UOB Share Plan. - over three years while 30 per cent and 70 per cent of the deferred shares vest in the second and third years respectively. - Vesting schedules may differ for MRP who are on sales incentive plans, and in countries where local regulations are stricter. - Deferred compensation is subject to malus and clawback within a period of up to seven years from the grant date. - Unvested portions of the deferred cash and shares may be eligible for interest and dividends respectively.

-Malus of unvested deferred compensation and clawback of paid deferred compensation will be triggered by, inter alia:
+Malus of unvested deferred compensation and/or clawback of paid deferred compensation will be triggered by conduct constituting, causing or contributing to, inter alia:

-- material violation of risk limits; - Bank-wide losses or material risks due to negligent risk-taking or inappropriate individual behaviour; - · material restatement of financial results; or - misconduct, malfeasance or fraud.
+- material violation of risk limits;

+- financial losses or adverse change in risk profile;

+- restatement of financial results; or

+- misconduct, malfeasance or fraud.